smucclaw/documentation/docs/webform.rst

 --------

-In this sub-section, we provide a brief overview of some of the theoretical ideas for readers who are more theoretically inclined.
+In this sub-section, we provide a brief overview of some of the theoretical ideas for readers who are interested.
 One can safely skim through this and head to the next sub-section, where we provide concrete examples of how these apply in the context of L4.